jp7677/adventofcode/README.md

 - build-essentials (gcc)
 - cmake

-Only Linux/gcc has been tested.
-It might just work though on other platforms.
+Only Linux/gcc has been tested. other platforms might just work though.

 ## Compile & run (Release)